albysabu9/Drupal-MySQL/README.md

    # **IIEC Docker Project using drupal and mysql**
 This is a multicontainer docker application using drupal and mysql.

+## **What is docker?**

+Docker is a software platform for building applications based on containers — small and lightweight execution environments that make shared use of the operating system kernel but otherwise run in isolation from one another.
+While containers as a concept have been around for some time, Docker, an open source project launched in 2013, helped popularize the technology, and has helped drive the trend towards containerization and microservices in software development that has come to be known as cloud-native development.

 ## **What is Drupal**

 Drupal is a free and open-source content-management framework written in PHP and distributed under the GNU General Public License.
 It is used as a back-end framework for at least 2.1% of all Web sites worldwide ranging from personal blogs to corporate, political, and government sites including WhiteHouse.gov and data.gov.uk.
 It is also used for knowledge management and business collaboration.